 Hi!
-I’m Jenifer, the main voice behind The Evolista.
-I’m a native Californian that lives in Los Angeles.
+I’m Jenifer, the voice behind The Evolista.
+I’m a native Californian that moved to Portugal with my husband.

 From a very early age, I was pretty adventurous.
-So when my mom saw a tiny ad in the back of Los Angeles magazine about an ice skating camp, my first solo plane trip happened at 11 years old.
+So when my mom saw a tiny ad in the back of Los Angeles magazine about an ice skating camp, I took my first solo plane trip across the country at 11 years old.

 Travel Can Lead to Marriage